 In the normal course of our business, we discuss matters with our regulators raised during regulatory examinations, or we may otherwise become subject to their inquiry and oversight.
 The CFTC has broad enforcement powers to censure, fine, issue cease-and-desist orders, prohibit us from engaging in some of our businesses or suspend or revoke our designation as a contract market or the registration of any of our officers or employees who violate applicable laws or regulations.
 Our ability to comply with applicable laws and rules is largely dependent on our establishment and maintenance of compliance, review and reporting systems, as well as our ability to attract and retain qualified compliance and other risk management personnel.
 We face the risk of significant intervention by regulatory authorities, including extensive examination and surveillance activity.
 In the case of alleged non-compliance with applicable laws or regulations, we could be subject to investigations and judicial or administrative proceedings that may result in substantial penalties or civil lawsuits, including by customers, for damages, which could be significant.
-Any of these outcomes may adversely affect our ability to conduct our business.
+Any of these outcomes may adversely affect our reputation, financial condition and operating results.
+In extreme cases, these outcomes could adversely affect our ability to conduct our business.
 In 2013, the CFTC filed suit against NYMEX and two former employees alleging disclosure of confidential customer information in violation of the Commodity Exchange Act.
 Based on our review of the allegations, we believe that we have strong factual and legal defenses to the claim.